SameerR007/q-learning/README.md

 # FrozenLake Q-Learning

 This project implements a Q-learning algorithm to solve the FrozenLake-v1 environment from OpenAI's Gymnasium.
-The agent is trained to navigate a 4x4 grid of ice to reach the goal while avoiding holes, using a model-free reinforcement learning approach.
+The agent is trained to navigate a 4x4 grid of ice to reach the goal while avoiding holes, using a reinforcement learning approach.

 ## Overview